 That being said, I can wholeheartedly recommend that everyone should eat more whole foods and more fruits and veggies, and fewer processed foods and sugar!
 There have never been studies proving that chemical-laden foods or refined sugars have any benefits, but plenty of studies suggest that sugar, artificial oils, and processed foods are increasing our risk of disease and cancer. (source)

-You won’t regret creating healthy eating habits in 2019!
+You won’t regret creating healthy eating habits this year!

 Make your own food